MoreOutput/RockMUD/README.md

 Templates for in game messages.

 **/templates/objects**
-Item templates extend objects into certain items based on their template[] and itemType properties.'
+Item templates extend objects into certain items based on their template[] and itemType properties.

 * entity.json is the default object attached to all 'living' objects upon initial load.
 * item.json is the default object attached to all 'non-living' objects upon initial load.
 * Fields in any passed in objects overwrite template definitions, templates are used to ensure objects have the minimum required properties.

 **/ai**
 Mob specific AI scripts.
-RockMUD core aims to have 3: midgaard-blacksmith.js, aggie.js and midgaard-mayor.js
+RockMUD core aims to have 3: blacksmith.js, aggie.js and mayor.js

 **/tools**
 Eventual location of building and admin tools.